wp-plugins/wp-developer-assistant/readme.txt

 == Installation ==

 1. Download and unzip the latest release zip file
-2. Upload the entire current-date-time-widget directory to your `/wp-content/plugins/` directory
+2. Upload the entire wp-developer-assistant directory to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Click on the __Developer__ link in the main administration navigation to access the tools